 Readable “When a fresh-faced guy in a Chevy offered him a lift, Parker told him to go to hell.” – Richard Stark, first line from The Hunter On one side of a coin is James Bond, a suave secret agent with a license to kill.
 A connoisseur of many things, Bond enjoys fine food, fine women, and martinis shaken not stirred.
 A champion for Queen and ( read more... )

-Ultra Swank — Your one stop place for retro living, style and design
+Ultra Swank — The best place for retro living, style and design

 What is Ultra Swank?